 January 2019 Numberous coyote sightings in Carleton Golf & Yacht Club reported to CGY Homeowners Association.

 October 5, 2018 Fran Monaghan reported a moose running down Old Mill Way (near Tim Hortons).

 February 23, 2018 Several coyote sightings in Carleton Golf & Yacht Club were reported to the CGY Homeowners association.
 Sadly, coyotes killed a resident's dog a few weeks ago.

 October 6, 2014 Coyote sighting in the morning by rural Osgoode home with a dog in the backyard.
 Howls and yips day and night.

-September 26, 2014 Coyote seen mid-day around the Manotick United Church.
-It appeared thin and was not at all afraid.
+September 26, 2014 Coyote seen mid-day around the Manotick United Church on Manotick Main St. It appeared thin and was not at all afraid.

 March 12, 2013 Coyotes howling at 2 am reported at Carleton Golf and Yacht Club by Fairway Dr. (south side, western end near the first green).
 There were also reports of foxes living in the golf course on the other side of Fairway Drive.

 March 6, 2013 Marina Drive south of Manotick: large dog (?) passed by a house and across the frozen Rideau River (Video).
 2.5 feet high at the shoulder, 70-90 pounds, very muscular, broad nose, 3-inch footprints.